52North/pubopen/CONTRIBUTE.md

 Great!
 This best practice is an open source document hosted on GitHub.

-* Before you contribute your changes, please read the used license (see [README.me](README.me)) - by contributing to this book in any way you signal your understanding of the license and its implications.
+* Before you contribute your changes, please read the used license (see [README.md](README.md)) - by contributing to this book in any way you signal your understanding of the license and its implications.
 * Fork the repository on GitHub.
 * Make your changes to the respective files.
 Split them into thematically sound git commits with informative commit messages.
 * Create a [pull request](https://help.github.com/articles/using-pull-requests/).